UBC-Thunderbots/Software/README.md

 For an explanation of our software layout and architecture, check out [software architecture and design](docs/software-architecture-and-design.md).

-Got a question?
-Look at the [FAQ](docs/faq.md) to see if it's already been answered!

 Want to learn more about the RoboCup Small Size League? (teams, rules, etc.) Check out the [Official RoboCup SSL Website](https://ssl.robocup.org/).

 Want to edit these docs?
 If you're planning on editing diagrams, read the guide on [editing the docs](docs/editing-the-docs.md).